Arkisto-Platform/arkisto-patterns/examples/seafood/README.md

    Data sample provided by seafood group
 * templates:
    python templates for generating datasets
-* sample-config: Stores configuration files for ONI
+* sample-config: Stores configuration files for ONI (should be copied into oni-express folder)

-* Folders to be created:
+Directories to be created:
+* sensor-data:
+   Stores example RO-Crates
+* ocfl-demos/ocfl:
-   sensor-data: Stores example RO-Crates ocfl-demos/ocfl: Stores the generated OCFL repository
+   Stores the generated OCFL repository